-Grab some sturdy shoes, take advantage of gorgeous summer weather and go explore in the woods with the kids.
+Grab some sturdy shoes, take advantage of the unseasonably warm temps and go explore in the woods with the kids.
 Here are some of the very best (most scenic!) hikes in the area.

 Pyramid Mountain Natural Historic Area